amirahnasihah/frontend-development/01-web-programming-basics/basic-css.md

 10. **Vendor Prefixes:** In the past, different browsers required different prefixes for experimental or cutting-edge CSS features.
 This practice has become less common with more standardized support for CSS features.

-Mastering these fundamentals allows developers to create visually appealing, responsive, and well-structured webpages.

 # Box Model

 The box model is a fundamental concept in web development that describes how elements on a webpage are structured in terms of their dimensions and spacing.
 It consists of the following components: